Greiss makes 32 saves; Islanders blank Bruins 4-0

-BOSTON (AP) -- Nikolay Kulemin scored two of New York's three second-period goals, Thomas Greiss made 32 saves for his first shutout this season and the Islanders beat the Boston Bruins 4-0 on Monday.
+Greiss stopped 32 shots for his first shutout of the season - and the first by an Islanders' goalie in a game in Boston - to lead New York past the Bruins 4-0 on Monday.

+''If he was tired, he would say it,'' New York coach Jack Capuano said of Greiss. ''But he said he wanted to get right back in there.
+He said he was mentally focused and ready to go.''

-Josh Bailey and Jason Chimera also scored for the Islanders, who have lost 13 of 19 road games this season (6-9-4), but defeated the Bruins twice in TD Garden.
+Nikolay Kulemin scored two of New York's three second-period goals, and Josh Bailey and Jason Chimera also scored for the Islanders, who have lost 13 of 19 road games this season (6-9-4), but defeated the Bruins twice in TD Garden.

+''So far it's been treating me very well.
+Fun games,'' said Greiss, who made 48 saves in a win in Boston over the Bruins in December.

+On Saturday, he gave up seven goals on 43 shots before being pulled in a loss to Carolina.

 Chimera has scored in three consecutive games for New York, which entered the game with the fewest points in the Eastern Conference.